 Southern Union students wishing to take courses at another postsecondary institution and receive transfer credit must receive a Transient Form.
 To apply for a transient form, a student must meet the following criteria:

-(a) In compliance with the Family Educational Rights and Privacy Act, transient forms are provided upon the student's written request.
-Requests must be done in person through an academic advisor.

-- (b) Students must be currently enrolled at Southern Union with a minimum cumulative GPA of 2.0. - (c) Students must be planning to return to Southern Union the next term after the transient status. - (d) Requests should be made at least one week prior to need. - (e) Requests may be denied for students who have a financial or other obligation to the college.
+- (a) In compliance with the Family Educational Rights and Privacy Act, transient forms are provided upon the student's written request.
+Requests must be done in person through an academic advisor. - (b) Students must be currently enrolled at Southern Union with a minimum cumulative GPA of 2.0. - (c) Students must be planning to return to Southern Union the next term after the transient status. - (d) Requests should be made at least one week prior to need. - (e) Requests may be denied for students who have a financial or other obligation to the college.

-It is the student's responsibility to have an official transcript forwarded to the Admissions Office at Southern Union after completing courses at another institution.
+It is the student's responsibility to have an official transcript forwarded to the Admissions Office at Southern Union after completing courses at another institution the student should withdraw from the class before the last date to drop with a grade of "W".
+Withdrawal from class may affect eligibility for federal financial aid.
+Students should contact the Financial Aid Office for information.